keep-network/tbtc/docs/introduction-to-tbtc.md

 Now that we've covered a bit of why tBTC exists, let's continue to understand how it works.

 ## Deposits

-The **Deposit contract** is the core of tBTC; Deposits are to tBTC as Vaults are to MakerDAO.
-Deposits are created by the DepositFactory, and are parameterised by:
+The **`Deposit` contract** is the core of tBTC; Deposits are to tBTC as Vaults are to MakerDAO.
+Deposits are created by the `DepositFactory`, and are parameterised by:

 * **lot size**: the BTC size of the deposit. *eg. 1 BTC*
 * **signer fee**: the fees paid to signers. *eg. 0.5%*

-These are governed by the `TBTCSystem`.
+These are governed by the `TBTCSystem` contract.
 Once a deposit is created, these parameters are set in stone.

 Deposits have a fixed term of 6 months.
 While they can be redeemed at anytime, after 6 months they must be closed.
 This ensures signers are paid.